-Life transition begins when something ends in your life.
+Well, life transition usually begins when something ends in your life.
 Most likely, that ending will involve some sort of relationship or role or life structure.
 Or maybe a change or shake-up in your world view.

 Sometimes the ending will be shocking, perhaps an unexpected death or job loss.
-And other times, you’ll know it’s coming, like graduating from college or retiring from work.
+And other times, you’ll know it’s coming, like when you reach a milestone birthday or the kids leave home or you retire from work.

 But no matter what kind of life transition it is, you can count on this: there will be an ending, actual or metaphorical.

 So life transition is hard because endings almost always bring loss and grief of some kind.

 Even if you don’t expect the ending to be difficult, even if you’ve planned for it, you’ll probably experience some of the emotional repercussions of loss during a life transition.

 And what’s fascinating about life transition is that this pretty much always happens.